-ARC Crowdfunding Project Restoration of the Shuten-doji Picture Scrolls (酒呑童子絵巻): Restoration is completeApril 23, 2021(Fri)
+ARC Crowdfunding Project Restoration of the Third Volume of the Shuten-doji Picture Scrolls (酒呑童子絵巻): The Restoration is completedApril 23, 2021(Fri)

-Previously in private possession in the US and Europe, where it escaped the fires of World War II, a set of damaged picture scrolls depicting the folk tale of Shuten-doji returned to Kyoto for the first time in 130 years.
+Previously in private possession in the US and Europe, where it escaped the fires of World War II, a set of five volumes of damaged picture scrolls depicting the folktale of Shuten-doji returned to Kyoto for the first time in 130 years.

-The tale of Shuten-doji, a mythical demon leader, thought to be residing in Mt.
-Oe northwest of Kyoto, has often been featured in noh and kabuki plays.
+The tale of Shuten-doji, a mythical demon leader, thought to be residing in Mount Oe northwest of Kyoto, has often been featured in noh and kabuki plays.

-The picture scrolls are estimated to date back to around 1650--a time when the production technology of picture scrolls was at its most advanced level.
+The picture scrolls are estimated to date back to around 1650 when the production technology of picture scrolls was at its most advanced level.

 ARC's Crowdfunding Project

-Entrusted with its restoration, the ARC started a crowdfunding project two years ago to preserve the picture scrolls for future generations.
-We have since been able to beautifully revive these precious cultural assets thanks to a great number of supporters.
+Entrusted with its restoration, the ARC started a crowdfunding project two years ago for the third volume of the picture scrolls which depicts the most dramatic scenes of the folktale but was particularly damaged and considered difficult to restore.
+We have since been able to beautifully revive this picture scroll thanks to our many supporters.

-In charge of the restoration was Oka Bokkodo Co., Ltd., a Kyoto-based company that draws from over a century of experience in the preservation and conservation of cultural heritage.
+Oka Bokkodo Co., Ltd., a Kyoto-based company with over a century of experience preserving cultural heritage, was in charge of its restoration.

-In the next step, the ARC is going to digitize and make these picture scrolls publicly available in our center's web database.
+In the next step, the ARC will digital-archive the third volume and make it publicly available in the center's database.

-We express our deepest gratitude to Oka Bokkodo Co., Ltd. and all our supporters of the Shuten-doji crowdfunding project.
+We express our deepest gratitude to Oka Bokkodo Co., Ltd. and all the supporters of the Shuten-doji crowdfunding project.